 Classify antithyroid agents in terms of their mechanism of actions.

-Thyroid hormone synthesis inhibitors: These drugs inhibit the enzyme thyroid peroxidase, decreasing iodide oxidation, iodination of tyrosyl residues in thyroglobulin, and coupling of iodotyrosyl and iodothyronyl residues.
+Thyroid hormone synthesis inhibitors: These drugs inhibit the enzyme thyroid peroxidase, decreasing iodide oxidation, iodination of tyrosyl residues in thyroglobulin, and coupling of iodotyrosyl and iodothyronyl residues.- EXAMPLES: thioamides, which include propylthiouracil, methimazole, and its prodrug carbimazole.

-• EXAMPLES: potassium perchlorate, pertechnetates, thiocyanates, and nitrates.
+- EXAMPLES: potassium perchlorate, pertechnetates, thiocyanates, and nitrates.

 Thyroid hormone release inhibitors: They inhibit the release of thyroid hormones by the thyroid gland.

-• EXAMPLES: The most studied drug in this class is lithium.
+- EXAMPLES: The most studied drug in this class is lithium.

 Thyroid hormone receptor antagonists: These drugs block the action of thyroid hormones at the cellular level.
 They do this by binding to thyroid hormone receptors and preventing thyroid hormones from exerting their effects.

-• Examples include: Tapazole, Methimazole
+- Examples include: Tapazole, Methimazole

-Destroy Thyroid Tissue
+Destroy Thyroid Tissue:

 EXAMPLES: Radioactive Iodine (I-129, 123, 125)